 Chicago FarmWorks

 For many low income communities, affordable food, especially affordable healthy food, is in short supply.
-To help address this problem, Heartland Human Care Services (HHCS), in partnership with the City of Chicago, NeighborSpace, Rush University Medical Center, Breakthrough Ministries, and Our Lady of the Angels Food Pantry, operates a 2.6-acre urban farm in Chicago’s East Garfield Park neighborhood.
-We are able to grow, harvest and distribute our produce with crucial support from our volunteers and our transitional job participants who are working to overcome many barriers to secure permanent full-time jobs.
-The produce we grow goes to our food pantry program, Vital Bridges, where those who are living with HIV and AIDS and are unable to afford food can select what they would like at no cost and receive individualized nutritional assessments and educational sessions.
+To help address this problem, we partner with the City of Chicago, NeighborSpace, Rush University Medical Center, Breakthrough Urban Ministries, and Our Lady of the Angels Community Pantry, to operate a 2.8-acre urban farm in Chicago’s East Garfield Park neighborhood.
+We grow, harvest and distribute our produce with crucial support from our volunteers and our transitional job participants who are working to overcome barriers to secure permanent full-time jobs.

 With your help, we hope to serve more people and continue beautifying the community, while bringing fresh, healthy produce to those who need it most.
 If you’re interested in learning more, please visit the “Learn More” section below or contact us at farmworksvolunteers@heartlandhumancareservices.org.